Local Offer Description

 - Review meetings with outside agencies if they are involved

-- If a child has an IEP then termly meetings will be held to discuss and review progress towards targets.
+- If a child has an IPP regular meetings will be held to discuss and review progress towards targets.

-The Provision plan and IEP will identify the needs and expectations of each individual child.
+The IPP will identify the needs and expectations of each individual child.
 Independence will be encouraged through specific targets and support such as visual timetables and prompt cards.2.4: How will the school match / differentiate the curriculum for my child's needs?

 The curriculum will be differentiated based on each individual child’s needs, taking into account teacher assessment, information from school staff, advice from outside agencies, the need for small group or 1:1 teaching or specific targeted interventions and resources available to the school at the time.2.5: What teaching strategies does the school use for children with learning difficulties, including autistic spectrum disorder, hearing impairment, visual impairment, speech and language difficulties?